tls-tools-ucl/rxp-pipeline/README.md

 Navigate back to `extraction`

-`python /path/to/rxp-pipeline/tile_index.py downsample` where `downsample` is the directory with downsampled tiles.
+`python /path/to/rxp-pipeline/tile_index.py -i downsample` where `downsample` is the directory with downsampled tiles.

 #### 4. Run TLS2trees